The Shining (Kubrick's): The Overlook as a Metaphorical Place. (5800 words)

 Danny messes Jack’s home office up.
 Jack grabs his son’s arm out of anger to bring him in front of him and tell him off.
 The arm snaps.

 Jack Torrance will claim that it was a regrettable accident.
-Spectators think that they’re required to read between the lines: He beats his kid.
+Spectators think that they’re required to read between the lines: He beats up his kid.

 Except that the idea of an accident is very believable.
 Jack didn’t hit Danny.
 He didn’t slap, he didn’t punch, he didn’t whip him.
 He grabbed his arm.
 It wasn’t one “domestic incident” amongst others, it happened once.
-Jack never defends an idea like "a good slap in the face can teach a kid a lot of thing."
+Jack never defends an idea like "a good slap in the face can teach a kid a lot of things."
 It’s not that the man is a brutal, violent man, he was drunk and probably didn’t measure his strength exactly like when you’re drunk, like he says.
 And final element: he doesn’t drink anymore (even if it’s not clear to me when he stopped).

 Later on in the Overlook hotel, Danny is bruised, Jack looks absolutely dumbfounded.
 Nobody seems willing to give him the benefit of the doubt.
 Of course it’s him, who else ?
 Well, he was sleeping when Danny entered the room 237 and was assaulted so maybe, just maybe, Jack is not the one who hit the kid ?
 You know, as an experienced sleeping person myself, I can tell you, it’s hard to beat your kids while you’re asleep.